AgnimaGocran/n8n-nodes-tei-embeddings/README.md

 ## 📋 Node Parameters

-### Tei Embedding Node
+### Tei Embeddings Node
 This node has no configurable parameters as it's designed to work as an embedding provider for other nodes.

 ## 💡 Usage Examples

-### Example 1: Using the Tei Embedding Node with a Vector Store
+### Example 1: Using the Tei Embeddings Node with a Vector Store

 1. Add a **Vector Store** node (e.g., Supabase Vector Store).
 2. In the Vector Store node, look for the **Embedding** connection.
-3. Select **Tei Embedding Node** from the dropdown.
+3. Select **Tei Embeddings Node** from the dropdown.
 4. Configure your credentials.
-5. The Vector Store will automatically use your Tei embedding service.
+5. The Vector Store will automatically use your Tei Embeddings service.

 ### Example 2: Single Text Request to `/embeddings`